Jun 252024

 Logic Probe using NOT Gates (Inverters)

-How the logic probe works?
+How does the logic probe work?

 1. The top NOT gate inverts the signal and the red LED is off.

-If the input signal is “Low” (logic 0):
+When the input signal is “low” (logic 0):

 Logic probe using NOT gates